Shoulder

 Adhesive capsulitis is characterized by diffuse inflammation and progressive fibrosis of the glenohumeral joint capsule, resulting in painful restriction of both active and passive shoulder motion.
 Normally, the condition is idiopathic, which means there is no known cause.
 It is a truly inflammatory disorder.
 The vast majority of cases are treated without surgery.

 Adhesive capsulitis is characterized by diffuse inflammation and progressive fibrosis of the glenohumeral joint capsule, resulting in painful restriction of both active and passive shoulder motion.
-The joint capsule thickens, loses its normal redundant folds (especially the axillary recess), and adheres to the humeral head — dramatically shrinking joint volume from a normal 15–20 mL to as little as 5–6 mL.
+The joint capsule thickens, loses its normal redundant folds (especially the axillary recess), and adheres to the humeral head.
+This dramatically shrinks joint volume from a normal 15–20 mL to as little as 5–6 mL.

 Idiopathic vs. Secondary Adhesive Capsulitis